Using SQLite from Python

 Quote often you will want to use the value of a Python variable as part of an SQL query.
 For example if we have the last name of a person in a variable and we want to find their age, the temptation is to construct an SQL query using the standard Python string functions:

-stems from the fact that we don't know in advance what
+fact that we don't know in advance what the string

 example all is well but if the value of